adityaraj5200/Spring-interview-QAs/Spring Questions.md

 > Specializations of `@Component` are mostly **semantic** to make the code clearer and, in some cases (like `@Repository`), provide additional functionality.

-If you want, I can also **draw a quick hierarchy diagram** showing `@Component` at the top and all its specializations — it’s very handy for interviews.

 ---

-## Q.24: What is @Autowired annotation?
+## Q.26: What is @Autowired annotation?
-**Answer:** `@Autowired` tells Spring to inject a dependency automatically.
+`@Autowired` tells Spring to inject a dependency automatically.
 It can be used on constructors, setters, or fields.
 Spring will find a bean of the required type and inject it.

 **Example:**
 ```java